 Unfortunately, concrete steps to take to achieve that efficiently in a process that can actually increase your ecommerce sales with a positive ROI has not been so clearly laid out.
 This article should be able to help make these steps clearer.

-At Answerbase, when we talk to perspective ecommerce customers about their current marketing efforts….many of them communicate that blogging is not a big part of their activities or most times not part of their marketing strategy at all when we first start the relationship with them.
+At Answerbase, when we talk to perspective ecommerce customers about their current marketing and ecommerce SEO efforts….many of them communicate that blogging is not a big part of their activities or most times not part of their marketing strategy at all when we first start the relationship with them.
 They’ve either not tried it because they can’t make the common-sense connection on how its going to attract new business to their store over a reasonable time period…..or they’ve tried it and didn’t see any measurable results, so they stopped.
 The good news that we provide them with is that this process shouldn’t feel like you’re throwing money out the window, there are ways of KNOWING that the content that you’re posting is demanded by your customers and going to convert.

 The first step is to get Q&A content that you’re already creating working for you.
 There is golden content that is typically hidden within chat communication or emails, take that and get it out into the open.
 Of course, this is what we do for a living…but regardless of whether you use Answerbase to power Q&A for your ecommerce store or use another service….make it happen.
 While making this happen, ensure that content is creating its own landing pages for each Q&A thread.
 Every question you answer for your customer can not only support that one customer that one time, but it can actually effectively service every customer who is asking that same question about products you sell through search engines.
 That’s the foundation, make that happen as a first step and make sure its content posted in a way that search engines can get to.
 See this example of a search, and see how product Q&A content hits the mark….